 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
 Accordingly, actual results could differ from those estimates.

 Subsequent Events

-Management has evaluated subsequent events through the date of the Independent Auditors' Report, which is the date the financial statements were available to be issued.
+Management has evaluated subsequent events through September 2, 2014, which is the date the financial statements were available to be issued.

 NOTE 2 - PROMISES TO GIVE

 Promises to give are scheduled to be collected as follows: